Before we get any further, it’s important that you have an answer to the question ‘what is dropshipping?’

 Retailers provide online storefronts from which consumers purchase products.
-After the product has already gotten marked up by the wholesaler, the retailer marks it up yet again to arrive at the final price.
-By ‘mark-up’, we’re referring to setting a price that covers the cost price of the item and brings you a profit.
+After the wholesaler marks up the product, the retailer marks it up yet again to arrive at the final price.
+By “markup,” we’re referring to setting a price that covers the cost price of the item and brings you a profit.

 That’s it!
 That’s the entire supply chain from start to finish.
 It’s a straightforward but crucial concept in business.

-You might have noticed that I didn’t refer to any specific party as a dropshipper.
-That’s because ‘dropshipper’ is not a specific role.
+You might have noticed that no one specific party was referred to as a dropshipper.
+That’s because “dropshipper” is not a specific role.
 Dropshipping is simply the action of shipping products for someone else.
 Manufacturers, suppliers, and merchants can all technically be dropshippers.

-In this guide, I’m going to cover how to start a dropshipping retail business.
-In other words, I’ll show you how to become the merchant that purchases products from wholesalers to sell to the public.
+Later in this guide, we’ll cover how to start a dropshipping retail business.
+In other words, you’ll learn how to become the merchant that purchases products from wholesalers to sell to the public.
 This could mean you sell via eBay or your own website with an online storefront.

 Now that you know what the supply chain looks like, consider what it’s like for the customer.